-Are you looking for more guidance on soloing or you want to understand the fretboard better?
-You NEED to check out Tony’s Acoustic Challenge.
+Are you looking for guidance to improve your guitar technique or get better at soloing?
+Do you want to understand the fretboard better so you can improvise and jam with other guitar players?
+Then you NEED to check out Tony’s Acoustic Challenge.

 Tony’s Acoustic Challenge is a daily acoustic guitar practice method that helps you have WAY more fun with your acoustic guitar while getting better in the process.
 In fact, it’s rated 4.9 stars from nearly 500 reviews.

-Learning to play guitar for beginners doesn’t have to be frustrating or tedious.
-That’s why Tony’s Acoustic Challenge makes understanding how to learn the guitar simple, digestible, and, most importantly, fun.
-Learn more & request your invite today!
+Learning to play guitar doesn’t have to be frustrating or tedious.
+Tony’s Acoustic Challenge makes it simple, digestible, and, most importantly, fun.

 If you’re looking to build a consistent, life-long guitar practice, watch this FREE guitar class, where I show you the three secrets to faster guitar learning in 10 minutes a day.

 I bought an Alvarez electric acoustic guitar and I like it Im trying to get the hybrid playing down.
 I like your videos and thanks for instruction.
 I met Jimi Paige one time in LA, after that I was inspired to buy a guitar.

 I had a guitar built about two years ago.
 The very first week I had it I took it to my weekly jam.
 The jam is in a park in the early evening ,like six P.M. and runs two hours or so.
 Well this night we were having a great time then the lights went out in the pavilion.
 So we all hustled to pack up to leave.
 I put the brand new guitar in the case then someone asked me something and I did not latch it.
 Thankfully it was flat on the ground when I picked it up.
 I barely had it up and the lid popped open.
 You can imagine the gasp of air that came from my lips and the several @#&*””@ that fallowed.
 Just luck that the guitar tiled out and slid on